Shadow and Bone (TV series): Six of Crows spin-off

 Following the cancellation of Shadow and Bone, Netflix confirmed that it would not move forward with the Six of Crows spin-off.
 The script for the spin-off had been commissioned and completed before the release of season 2.
 Eric Heisserer shared a sizzle reel for the planned spin-off in a Reddit comment, giving fans a glimpse of what could have been.

 Fan campaign

-In response to the cancellation, fans quickly launched a campaign titled Save the Grishaverse to advocate for the continuation of the series and the spin-off.
-A Discord server was set up to organize the movement, and a petition titled "SAVE Shadow and Bone!!!" was created on Change.org on November 16, 2023, garnering more than 120,000 signatures within four days.
+In response to the cancellation, a petition titled "SAVE Shadow and Bone!!!" was created on Change.org on November 16, 2023, garnering more than 120,000 signatures within four days.
 The petition became the most signed renewal petition on Change.org in 2023.

 Additionally, a Kickstarter campaign was launched on November 18, 2023, to fund a billboard campaign in Los Angeles and London.
 The campaign closed on December 23, 2023, having raised $13,882 from 457 backers.
 The two billboards were unveiled on January 23, 2024.